 Hakuba Levels Up A Gear This Summer

 It’s all happening for mountain bikers in Hakuba this summer.
-New trails, freshly revamped gondolas, the biggest MTB and gravel bike comps the region has ever seen, it seems the entire town has spent the last few months putting a lot of effort into transforming the Hakuba valley as much as humanly possible.
+New trails, freshly revamped gondolas, the biggest MTB and gravel bike comps the region has ever seen, a brand new dedicated MTB store in Happo, it seems the entire town has spent the last few months putting a lot of effort into transforming the Hakuba valley as much as much possible.

-And what better way to celebrate and check out the new sights and sounds than cycling your way through Hakuba this summer!
-Time to soak in some sun, check out the huge collection of events, tear up some of the new mountain bike trails, and of course, spend some time with the ones you love.
+And what better way to celebrate and check out the new sights and sounds than cycling your way through the region this summer!
+Time to soak in some sun, check out the huge collection of events, tear up some world class mountain bike trails, and of course, spend some time with the ones you love.

-If you’re heading to Hakuba this green season, here’s a few cycling spots that we recommend slotting into your itinerary:
+So if you’re heading to Hakuba this green season and checking out our newest offering, Rhythm MTB, here’s a few cycling spots that we recommend slotting into your itinerary:

 DSC00605.jpg